Dynamics of Cayley Forms: Introduction

-Even though (\ref{action-intr}) is the most natural action for Cayley forms for reasons to become clear below, there are two independent and quadratic in $C\in \Lambda^3$ scalars that can be constructed, as follows from the fact that there are precisely two irreducible representations in the decomposition of $\Lambda^3$ into irreducibles of ${\rm Spin}(7)$, see (\ref{lambda3-8}) and (\ref{lambda3-48}).
-A particular combination of these two independent invariants of $C$ appears in (\ref{action-intr}).
-We can, however, consider a more general family of Lagrangians given by \be S_\kappa[\Phi,C] = \int_M \Phi\wedge (dC - 6 C\wedge_\Phi C) + \frac{\kappa}{6} (C)^2 v_\Phi + \frac{\lambda}{6} v_\Phi + \text{constraint terms}. \ee Our analysis of the linearised theory below will show that there is a one-parameter family of diffeomorphism invariant Lagrangians that are second order in derivatives and quadratic in the perturbations of the Cayley form.
-We will verify that the linearisation of (\ref{action-intr-kappa}) reproduces the one-parameter family of linearised Lagrangians, thus showing that (\ref{action-intr-kappa}) gives the non-linear completion of the most general diffeomorphism invariant linear Lagrangian.
-However, for reasons to be explained now, the $\kappa=0$ action functional (\ref{action-intr}) is the geometrically preferred one.
-The argument that fixes this action proceeds through a series of propositions.
+Our analysis of the linearised theory in Section \ref{sec:lin} will show that there is a two-parameter family of diffeomorphism-invariant Lagrangians that are second order in derivatives and quadratic in perturbations of the Cayley form.
+In Section \ref{sec:lin-action} we will verify that the linearisation of (\ref{action-torsion-intr}) reproduces the two-parameter family of linearised Lagrangians of Section \ref{sec:lin}, thus showing that (\ref{action-torsion-intr}) gives the non-linear completion of the most general diffeomorphism-invariant linear Lagrangian.

+Our main aim in this paper is to characterise the Euler-Lagrange equations following from (\ref{action-intr-kappa}) and thus (\ref{action-torsion-intr}), as well as determine values of the parameter $\kappa$ that result in special properties.
+We identify several such special values

+as well as values $\kappa=1, -6$ when the relation between $C$ and $T$, see (\ref{C-T-intr}), is no longer invertible, and the functional (\ref{action-torsion-intr}) is undefined.
+Our results are best described by the following series of propositions.